decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 r
 : The prime order of the G1 and G2 subgroups.

-P1, P2
+BP, BP'
-: points on G1 and G2 respectively.
-For a pairing-friendly curve, this document denotes operations in E1 and E2 in additive notation, i.e., P + Q denotes point addition and x \* P denotes scalar multiplication.
-Operations in GT are written in multiplicative notation, i.e., a \* b is field multiplication.
+: base (constant) points on the G1 and G2 subgroups respectively.

 Identity\_G1, Identity\_G2, Identity\_GT
 : The identity element for the G1, G2, and GT subgroups respectively.